electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 The Audi Q6 e-tron will have new shock absorbers.
 As standard, they come with steel springs or optional air suspension.

 The two-valve shock absorbers will be a new feature in the Audi Q6 e-tron.
 On the one hand, they offer improved performance due to a significantly greater damper characteristic spread.
 On the other, two-valve shock absorbers can be adjusted independently, providing an appreciable increase in comfort.
 This versatility makes the differences between the driving programs even more tangible, putting each driving program in the future Q6 e-tron on its distinct level.

+The Audi Drive Select is combined with air suspension and with steel suspension.
+The system reacts to the condition of the road but also the speed, longitudinal and lateral acceleration, accelerator pedal modulation, steering behavior, and the position level of the car.

-Additionally, depending on the speed, the body can be lowered in combination with the air suspension, improving the aerodynamics for an increased range.
+With air suspension, depending on the speed, the body can be lowered in combination with the air suspension, improving the aerodynamics for an increased range.

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/technology/bev-platforms/ppe/drivetrain1.jpg">